 -Yiu refer to Boddan and Biklen, please be consistent to apply their theory on phenomenology

-Participant
+Participants

-The participants who participated in this study were 25 people, consisting of 1 pesantren builder, 1 chairman of the foundation, and 3 advisory boards, 2 deputy chairmen, 5 pesantren coordinators, 13 pesantren teachers.
-The technique of selecting participants in this study is purposeful sampling, where participants are selected accurately based on what they know about the implementation of TQM programs in their educational institutions.
+Twenty-five participants were recruited in this study, including one pesantren builder, one chairperson of the foundation, the members of advisory boards, two deputy chairpersons, five pesantren coordinators, and 13 pesantren teachers.
+Purposeful sampling was used for selecting participants in this study, where participants were selected according to their knowledge regarding the implementation of TQM programs in their educational institutions.
 This technique allows the collection of response data that results in a stronger understanding of the TQM phenomenon in pesantren with more precise results.
-Because the selected participants have special knowledge about this research, where not everyone in the institution has the characteristics that the researchers studied.
-The criteria for participants in the study were people who were in the management structure of Ma'had Darullughah Wadda'awah Pasuruan and who played a role in TQM practice from 2020 until now (See table 1)
+The participants had special knowledge about this research, which not everyone in the institution had.
+The criteria for participants in the study were people who were in the management committee of Ma’had Darullughah Wadda’awah Pasuruan and who played a role in TQM practice from 2020 to date (see Table 1)

 -what is your reason to select your participants